kammoh/fobos/docs/source/capture_scope.rst

 -----------------------------

 The oscilloscope must be able to measure a voltage propotional to the power consumed by the device.
 You can use a current probe (e.g Tektronix CT-1).
-As shown below, we modified the DUT board so that we have a jumper on the power line (core FPGA voltage).
+We modified the DUT board so that we have a jumper on the power line (core FPGA voltage).
-We then used a bench power supply to power the FPGA.
-Note that the power wire goes through the current probe.
+We then used a bench power supply to power the FPGA (1.2V).
+Note that the power wire should go through the current probe.
 The power probe senses the current variations in the power wire and coverts that to volatge for the oscilloscope.

-TODO add fig

-An alternative method is to inster a hunt resistor in the power line and then measure the volatge drop across the resistor.
+An alternative method is to insert a shunt resistor in the power line and then measure the volatge drop across the resistor.

-TODO: add fig

 Trace Collection Example
 ------------------------